Figures at a Glance

-An unprecedented 65.3 million people around the world have been forced from home.
-Among them are nearly 21.3 million refugees, over half of whom are under the age of 18.
+At least 89.3 million people around the world have been forced to flee their homes.
+Among them are nearly 27.1 million refugees, around half of whom are under the age of 18.

-There are also 10 million stateless people who have been denied a nationality and access to basic rights such as education, healthcare, employment and freedom of movement.
+There are also millions of stateless people, who have been denied a nationality and lack access to basic rights such as education, health care, employment and freedom of movement.

-Our staff are the backbone of UNHCR.
-As of 31 December 2016, we employ 10,800, of whom around 87 per cent are based in the field.
+Our workforce is the backbone of UNHCR.
+As of 31 December 2021, we employ 18,879 people, of whom around nearly 91 per cent are based in the field.

-We work in 128 countries, with staff based in a mixture of regional and branch offices and sub and field offices.
-Our staff work hard to help the displaced, specializing in a wide range of disciplines, including legal protection, administration, community services, public affairs and health.
+We work in 137 countries and territories, with personnel based in a mixture of regional and branch offices and sub and field offices.
+Our teams work hard to help the displaced, specializing in a wide range of disciplines, including legal protection, administration, community services, public affairs and health.

-We are funded almost entirely by voluntary contributions, with 86 per cent from governments and the European Union.
-Six per cent comes from other inter-governmental organizations and pooled funding mechanisms, while a further six per cent is from the private sector, including foundations, corporations and the public.
-Additionally, we receive a limited subsidy (two per cent) from the UN budget for administrative costs, and accept in-kind contributions, including items such as tents, medicines and trucks.
+We are funded almost entirely by voluntary contributions, with 85 per cent from governments and the European Union.
+Three per cent comes from other inter-governmental organizations and pooled funding mechanisms, while a further 11 per cent is from the private sector, including foundations, corporations and the public.
+Additionally, we receive a limited subsidy (one per cent) from the UN budget for administrative costs, and accept in-kind contributions, including items such as tents, medicines and trucks.

 UNHCR was launched on a shoestring annual budget of US$300,000 in 1950.
 But as our work and size have grown, so too have the costs.
-Our annual budget rose to more than US$1 billion in the early 1990s and reached a new annual high of US$ 7.5 billion in 2016.
+Our annual budget rose to more than US$1 billion in the early 1990s and reached a new annual high of US$9.15 billion in 2021.
 For up to date information about UNHCR’s financial needs visit our Global Focus website.

-Our yearly budget includes programmes that support continuing operations and supplementary programmes to cover emergencies, such as the Syria crisis or large-scale repatriation operations.
+Our yearly budget supports continuing operations and supplementary programmes to cover emergencies, such as the Syria crisis or large-scale repatriation operations.